chipcullen/colorosetta-extension/README.md

 # ColoRosetta - the extension

-This VS Code extension brings the many-to-many color translations of https://colorosetta.com/ to your editor!
+This VS Code extension brings the one-to-many color translations of https://colorosetta.com/ to your editor!

 ## Features